-During recent years, the District's MSA payments have been reduced by amounts that the Participating Tobacco Product Manufacturers ("PMs") have withheld for expected NPM Adjustments.
-An NPM Adjustment is a potential percentage reduction applied against each year's MSA payment based on the combined national market share of Non-Participating Tobacco Product Manufacturers ("NPMs").
-In December 2012, the District, Puerto Rico and seventeen (17) other signatory States to the Master Settlement Agreement ("MSA") entered into a settlement term sheet with the PMs to resolve any and all NPM adjustment claims for MSA payment years 2004 through 2015.
+During recent years, the District's Master Settlement Agreement ("MSA") payments have been reduced by amounts that the Participating Tobacco Product Manufacturers ("PMs") have withheld for expected NPM Adjustments.
+An NPM Adjustment is a potential percentage reduction applied against each year's MSA payment based on the combined national market share of NPMs.
+In December 2012, the District, Puerto Rico and seventeen (17) other signatory states to the entered into a settlement term sheet with the PMs to resolve any and all NPM Adjustment claims for MSA payment years 2004 through 2015.

 Subsequently, seventeen (17) more states became signatories to the term sheet.
 In 2017, the term sheet was reduced to a formal written settlement agreement and NPM adjustment claims for 2016 and 2017 were settled.
-The 2018 - 2022 NPM Adjustment Settlement Agreement carries forward the terms of the 2016 - 2017 NPM Adjustment Settlement Agreement whereby the Settling States and Participating Tobacco Manufacturers agree to split the amount of the annual NPM Adjustment for each year 2018 through 2022 using a 75/25 ratio with the States receiving 75% and the Tobacco Companies receiving 25%.
-This resolves any potential liability the States, including DC, may have for an NPM Adjustment during those years, and provides for the immediate release of these funds to the States that would otherwise be sitting in a Disputed Payments Account until any NPM Adjustment disputes for 2018-2022 were resolved by arbitration many years in the future.
-No amounts were released in fiscal year 2022.
+The 2018 - 2022 NPM Adjustment Settlement Agreement carries forward the terms of the 2016 - 2017 NPM Adjustment Settlement Agreement whereby the Settling States and Participating Tobacco Manufacturers agree to split the amount of the annual NPM Adjustment for years 2018 through 2022 using a 75/25 ratio with states receiving 75% and tobacco companies receiving 25%.

+This resolves any potential liability the states, including the District, may have for an NPM Adjustment during those years, and provides for the immediate release of these funds to the states that would otherwise be sitting in a Disputed Payments Account until any NPM Adjustment disputes for 2018-2022 were resolved by arbitration many years in the future.